Flash Expansion Board

 Flash and debug firmware on the Expansion Board

 The expansion board has a built-in RP2040-based programmer that is pre-flashed with debugprobe firmware that allows it to function as a CMSIS-DAP probe.
 This makes it easy to flash new firmware onto the FC board over USB using standard tools such as probe-rs or OpenOCD.
-We recommend using probe-rs because it has less of a configuration burden, and has out-of-the-box support for RTT (Real-Time Transfer) logging.

 Building the expansion boards default firmware